Health Award Recipients

 - As a Health Award recipient, it is important to learn about the USC Student Health Insurance Plan that will cover your health insurance needs.

 - There is also a mandatory Student Health Fee which is required every semester.

 - Please see the Price List for additional fees that may apply.

 - Deadlines – the deadline for Fall 2018 is September 7, 2018.

 - Dates of Coverage – Students will be covered for an entire year under the USC Student Health Insurance Plan.
 Coverage dates for the 2018-2019 academic year are August 13, 2018 – August 18, 2019.

 Upon registration for any number of units in any term, Award Recipients and PhD students are automatically enrolled in the health insurance, which includes vision care, dental plan and the student health center.
 The student health center on your home campus becomes the primary place for your healthcare needs.
 There are no forms to complete, however, students with questions should contact the staff advisor in their home department or the Student Health Insurance Office.

 Getting Your Health Insurance Card Early

-Even though you are enrolled automatically in the insurance plan, you can still go online and positively enroll after July 1, 2014.
-Actively enrolling online early ensures you will receive your insurance I.D. card and be recognized as eligible on day one of the coverage period.
+Even though you are enrolled automatically in the insurance plan, you can still go online and positively enroll as of July 1, 2018 – if you have already registered for your Fall classes.
+Actively enrolling online early ensures you will be recognized as eligible on day one of the coverage period.
 Go to the Print Your Card instruction page here.
-Fall coverage will still begin on August 18, 2014.
+Fall 2018 coverage will still begin on August 13, 2018.
 Students need to be registered for their classes for 5-7 business days before beginning the enrollment process.